hvoss-techfak/AQGT/new-youtube-gesture-dataset/README.md

 ## Pretrained files

-Please download the [Halpe Fastpose](https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/MODEL_ZOO.md#notes-2) ResNet50-YOLOv3-256x192-Heatmap model from alphapose and put it into the pretrained_files folder
+Please download the [Halpe Fastpose](https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/MODEL_ZOO.md#notes-2) ResNet50-YOLOv3-256x192-Heatmap model from alphapose and put it into the pretrained_models folder

 Please download the [ReID tracking model](https://drive.google.com/file/d/1myNKfr2cXqiHZVXaaG8ZAq_U2UpeOLfG/view), rename it by removing the '(1)' and put it under 'trackers/weights'

-Please download the [VideoPose3D model](https://dl.fbaipublicfiles.com/video-pose-3d/pretrained_h36m_cpn.bin) and put it into the pretrained_files folder.
+Please download the [VideoPose3D model](https://dl.fbaipublicfiles.com/video-pose-3d/pretrained_h36m_cpn.bin) and put it into the pretrained_models folder.

 Please download the [YoloV3 model](https://pjreddie.com/media/files/yolov3-spp.weights) and put it into the detector/yolo/data folder: